dohoang1102/JSON-Wifi-Parser/README.md

 ### Project Objective:

-Eat a JSON Feed, parse it, populate a map.
+Eat a JSON or XML Feed, parse it, populate a map.

 ### Project Requirements: